pavelpoley/Pets-Adoption-Translations/README.md

 + Russian
 + Italian - [baldapps](https://github.com/baldapps)

+Big thanks to contributors!

-I will create about page with translators names.
+I will create about page with translators names.<br />
-Contact me on skype (pavelpoley88) i will ask your name and photo to add to app about page.
+Contact me on skype (pavelpoley88) i will ask your agreement to add your name and photo to app translators section.

 Feel free to contribute.